Alternatives to Bank Lending: 7 Other Options

 Pros and Cons of Merchant Cash Advances

-- Payments aren’t fixed and are based on your business’s credit card sales at the time.
+- Payments aren’t fixed, so the remittance is based on your business’s credit card sales at the time.
 This helps you to maintain cash flows based on how much your business is making via credit card.

 - Payments are taken directly from your account, reducing the chances of late fees.